 Hardening of the arteries, also called atherosclerosis, occurs when fat, cholesterol, and other substances build up in the walls of arteries.
 These ...

 When this hardening occurs in the mesenteric arteries , the end result is narrowed blood vessels and reduced blood flow to the intestines.
 Like every other part of the body, blood brings oxygen to the intestines.
 When the oxygen supply is slowed, symptoms may occur.

-Mesenteric ischemia may also be caused by a blood clot ( embolus ) that moves through the blood and suddenly blocks one of the mesenteric arteries.
-The clots usually come from the heart oraorta.
-These clots are more commonly seen in patients with abnormal heart rhythms (arrhythmias), such as atrial fibrillation .
+The blood supply to the intestines may be suddenly blocked by a blood clot ( embolus ).
+The clots most often come from the heart or aorta.
+These clots are more commonly seen in people with abnormal heart rhythms such as atrial fibrillation .

 - Abdominal pain after eating

 Symptoms of sudden (acute) mesenteric artery ischemia due to a traveling blood clot:

 When symptoms begin suddenly or become severe, blood tests may show a higher than normal white blood cell count and changes in the blood acid level.
 There may be bleeding in the GI tract.